Greenville, TN Social Security Disability Lawyer and SSD Benefits

 While the Social Security Disability (SSD) Insurance program is in place to help support those who can no longer work because of a disease or accident, it can often be a difficult and complex road for those seeking benefits, even those who are clearly unable to continue working.
 The process is challenging, because the Social Security Administration (SSA) has rigid application requirements, and benefits are often denied for minor technical issues.
 As a result, over 70% of initial applications are rejected, even when claimants have qualifying disabilities.

-As a Greeneville Social Security Disability attorney, if you suffer from an impairment and are unable to work, firm founding attorney Mark Hurt can assess your condition to determine benefit eligibility, compile medical documentation to substantiate your claim, and file an initial application.
+As a Greenville, TN Social Security Disability Lawyer and SSD Benefits professional, if you suffer from an impairment and are unable to work, firm founding attorney Mark Hurt can assess your condition to determine benefit eligibility, compile medical documentation to substantiate your claim, and file an initial application.
 Mark can also provide you with tenacious appellate representation if your initial claim was denied.

 Call Us for a Free Consultation and Learn How We Can Help You!
 No Fee Unless Compensation is Obtained